I once wrote a poem that began:

 The answer to that question (in prosaic terms) is “To take in God and be transformed and show Him to the world.”
 One way of looking at the purpose of mankind is to examine our lives in terms of being made in the image of God.
-God created us in His image and placed us in His Garden (while the dew is still on the roses, and the joy we share as we tarry there, none other has ever known – Wait! scratch that!)
+God created us in His image and placed us in His Garden.
 We are to eat His sacramental food from that Garden that comes from the world He created and that is transformed into us after we eat and digest it.
 Taking the energy and life from that food, we are to go out and transform the world, taking dominion over it and being fruitful and multiplying.

 But because of that nasty little speed bump called the Fall, the original commandment in Genesis 1 is now more difficult, but the commandment remains.
 Now, it’s not enough to simply be fruitful and multiply, as if simply having children is enough.
 Now we are commanded to take dominion by spreading God’s kingdom, which happens every time we obey Him and every time we proclaim Him.
 The Great Commission, therefore, is the renewal of God’s original commandment to us, and it is the commandment to be fruitful and multiply by making disciples of Jesus Christ.

 Having said all of this, what we take into those seven holes in our heads is extremely important.
 What we take into those seven holes is our daily bread, the raw material of our lives that we transform into our lives.
 The old saying, “You are what you eat” turns out to be true.
 Every computer programmer knows this (and parents should, too): “GI/GO.
 Garbage in, garbage out.”